 Performance is measured on a calendar year basis, with payment adjustments made one year after the performance measurement period.
-For 2018, the payment adjustment will be -5% to +5%, paid out in 2020.
-The range of payments will increase annually to +/- 9% for the 2020 measurement year, paid out in 2022.
+From 2022 onward, the payment adjustment will be +/- 9%.

 MIPS Performance Categories

-- Quality (50%) (Replaces Physician Quality Reporting System) Most radiologists will report up to six quality measures, including at least one outcome measure.
+- Quality (40%): Most radiologists will report up to six quality measures, including at least one outcome measure.
 See Working with MIPS Quality Measures for more information on measures and requirements.

-Promoting Interoperability (25%) (Replaces the Medicare EHR Incentive Program, also known as Meaningful Use) PI promotes patient engagement and the electronic exchange of information using certified EHR technology.
+Promoting Interoperability (25%): PI promotes patient engagement and the electronic exchange of information using certified EHR technology.
 Most ACR members will likely be automatically re-weighted to zero for this category because non-patient-facing eligible clinicians and hospital-based eligible clinicians are automatically exempt.
-The Quality category gets re-weighted to 75% for exempted clinicians in 2018.
+The Quality category gets re-weighted to 65% for exempted clinicians in 2021 .
 See Working with MIPS Promoting Interoperability for more details.

 Improvement Activities (15%) Most participants will be required to attest to completing up to four improvement activities, such as shared decision making, expanding practice access, etc. Small, rural and shortage area practices or non-patient-facing MIPS clinicians need only one high-weighted or two medium-weighted activities to meet the full performance criteria.
 See Working with MIPS Improvement Activities for more information.

-Cost (10%) (Replaces cost component of Value Modifier program) Cost will be determined through administrative claims.
+Cost (20%): Cost will be determined through administrative claims.
 Participants may not submit cost measures through a registry.
 If there are no available cost measures for physicians, the Cost category may be reweighted to the Quality category.

 Note: Under MIPS, radiologists will participate either as patient facing or non-patient facing, depending on how many face-to-face encounters they bill.
 Groups and individuals will be determined to be patient-facing if they bill at least 200 face-to-face encounters during the determination period.
 Clinicians and groups should check their patient facing status using the CMS MIPS Participation Lookup tool.
 Non-patient facing status offers clinicians and groups flexibility in satisfying MIPS performance category requirements.